 Your restaurant food menu, when designed well, can be so much more than just a list of items which you offer at your restaurant.
 Your food menu, in fact, is the biggest tool in your arsenal which you can use to garner high profits.
 Menu engineers design menus with a certain level of marketability in mind to ensure certain dishes sell.

 The Restaurant industry is an especially competitive market when it comes to Dubai and other Emirates.
 Tourism is high, customer count is high but so is competition.
 Keeping that into perspective it is interesting to note that while high levels of competition which subsequently lower restaurant profits are a problem everywhere, in Dubai and other Emirates, this problem is especially huge.
 Thus comes the role of a food menu.
 Here are some great menu designing tips that will help you in creating an attractive menu.

 What Is Food Menu Designing?

-Food menu designing or menu designing, in general, is the art of designing a restaurant menu in such a way that selected dishes have the highest selling rate in order to increase the overall sales of the restaurant.
-It encompasses a variety of techniques which must be combined and used together in order to elevate customer experience, increase sales, decrease or increase table turnover time, push the customer to order the right dishes etc in order to garner the highest profit possible, all through menu design.
+Food menu designing or menu designing, in general, is the art of designing a restaurant menu in such a way that selected dishes to have the highest selling rate in order to increase the overall sales of the restaurant.
+It encompasses a variety of techniques which must be combined and used together in order to elevate customer experience, increase sales, decrease or increase table turnover time, push the customer to order the right dishes, etc in order to garner the highest profit possible, all through menu design.

 Why Food Menu Designing Important For Your Restaurant

 Food menu design is a very important part of your restaurant marketing operations.
 Your menu is the CV of your restaurant and not having a well-designed menu would mean that you are failing at the core of your restaurant marketing strategy.
 This is so because no matter who the diner is, he/she is going to look through your menu and decide what they want to eat.
-This means that your food menu is the primary factors that influence what your customers order and how much.
+This means that your food menu is the primary factors that influence your customers’ order and how much.

 The whole point of food menu design is to garner the highest possible profits and those will come only from the sale of the right dishes.
-Menu designing is an effort towards pushing the customers to order only the highest profit dishes in a restaurant so that high profit generating items are sold as much as possible and least possible number of customers default to the basic dishes.
+Menu designing is an effort towards pushing the customers to order only the highest profit dishes in a restaurant so that high profit generating items are sold as much as possible and the least possible number of customers default to the basic dishes.
 How the items are placed, where they are placed, how many are placed, what font is used, what spacing is used, how the price is hidden are all factors working together to upsell the correct dishes.

 How to Design a High-Profit Food Menu for Your Restaurant